 Her words and her laughter lingered long after.
-They eclipsed all other thoughts as I sat there, struggling with how to tell the real story behind our recent sailing adventure together aboard Kalea, where mischievous gods must have delighted in gumming up the gears of hotshot Hollywood producer SlimC’s ambitious plans for a new reality-TV show.
+They eclipsed all other thoughts as I sat there, struggling with how to tell the deeper story behind our recent sailing adventure together aboard Kalea.
+Surely, trickster gods must have been at work gumming up the gears of hotshot Hollywood producer SlimC’s production of a novel reality-TV show.

 A cast from the Mainland sailing the sea

 A second-chance story to watch on TV

 From island to island with captain and crew

 Out on the ocean with no land in sight

 Oh, Beauty and Wonder left in our wake

 Must be recovered, so much is at stake

 All of us, Islanders, on this Good Earth

 But telling this story was turning out to be no smooth passage of fair winds and following seas.
 Sure, I could simply write about Captain Bob’s remarkable seamanship skills and his exquisite attunement to winds, waves, and weather during our week-long ocean voyage together.
 Or I could have great fun comically chronicling the clumsy antics of our passengers — a cast of deliberately ill-matched landlubberly reality-show ‘actors’ — who gifted us with many memorable moments of humor, befuddlement, and drama.
 But it was those many short, scattered, random conversations with culinary crewmate and ukulele songstress Chef Lua that had the profoundest and most enduring impact on this seasoned soul.
 Surely, the story had to be about her.